Parameterized Spanning Tree Congestion: Algorithms for Bounded Treewidth

 \begin{theorem} Let $G$ be a graph with treewidth $w$, and let $k > 0$.
 There is an algorithm that finds a spanning tree of $G$ with congestion $k$, if it exists, and runs in time ${(w+k)}^{\bO(w)} n^{\bO(1)}$. \end{theorem}

 Before we proceed with the formal proof of the theorem, we will give an intuition of the algorithm.
-Following the usual structure for bounded-treewidth graphs, we will use dynamic programming to compute solutions to the subgraphs corresponding to subtrees of the tree decomposition.
+Following the usual structure for bounded-treewidth graphs, we will use dynamic programming to compute solutions to the subgraphs corresponding to subtrees of the tree decomposition $\mathcal{T}$.
 For each such subgraph, we consider different possibilities for the solution to manifest on the root bag of the subtree; these different possibilities, which we call \emph{states}, represent equivalent classes of solutions that are ``compatible'' with respect to the rest of the graph, and thus it is sufficient to compute a feasible solution for each such class.

 To obtain the algorithm, we simply need to specify the states, as well as how to recursively obtain feasible solutions for each.
 Our states are composed of a tree, which we call the \emph{skeleton}, as well as values of congestion for each of its edges.
-The skeleton of a solution $T$ for a given bag $X_t$ intuitively represents how $T$ connects the vertices of $X_t$, and it can be obtained by contracting the vertices in $V \setminus X_t$ that have degree 1 or 2 in $T$.
+The skeleton of a solution $T$ for a given bag $X_t$ intuitively represents how $T$ connects the vertices of $X_t$, and it can be obtained by eliminating vertices in $V \setminus X_t$ with degree 1 or 2 in $T$ (by contracting one of the incident edges to each of these vertices).
 Thus, the skeleton is a tree containing the vertices in $X_t$, plus at most $|X_t|$ vertices with degree at least $3$.
-The congestion values correspond to the congestion induced on an edge by edges in $\mathcal T_t$, the subtree of $\mathcal T$ rooted at $t$.
+The congestion values on an edge of the skeleton correspond to the congestion induced on that edge by all of the edges in $\mathcal T_t$, the subtree of $\mathcal T$ rooted at $t$.

 There is one further particularity that we must consider: when constructing a skeleton from a solution, some of the resulting edges may represent paths in the subtree rooted at $t$, while others represent paths outside of this subtree.
-Thus, we label each edge of the skeleton with one of three types: a \emph{present} edge is simply an edge between two vertices in $X_t$; a \emph{past} edge represents a path in $\mathcal T_t$; and a \emph{future} edge represents a path outside $\mathcal T_t$, that is, one that is not (yet) in the solution, but that must be added to make it compatible with the state.
+Thus, we label each edge of the skeleton with one of three types: a \emph{present} edge is simply an edge between two vertices in $X_t$; a \emph{past} edge represents a path using edges not in $E(X_t)$ but contained in $\mathcal T_t$; and a \emph{future} edge represents a path outside $\mathcal T_t$, that is, one that is not (yet) in the solution, but that must be added to make it compatible with the state.
 We similarly label the vertices with the type \emph{present} if they are in $X_t$, \emph{past} if they are not in $X_t$ but in $\mathcal T_t$, and \emph{future} otherwise.